Important Global Message

 - In unincorporated areas of the county, a valid Certificate of Use, or approved CU application must be submitted.

-You can apply for a Certificate of Use and Occupancy with Miami-Dade County at 11805 SW 26 Street.
+You can apply for a Certificate of Use and Occupancy at the Miami-Dade County Permitting Inspection Center located at 11805 SW 26 Street in Miami.
 If your facility is located within a municipality, apply at their Occupational License Office.

-- You will also need to determine if the property is served by sanitary sewers and is on public water, by contacting the appropriate Water and Sewer Department.
+- You will also need to determine if the property is served by sanitary sewers or by septic tank, and whether you are on public water or private drinking water well.

 - a copy of your water and sewer bill,